ElieEsses/complimented-dna/README.md

 # complimented-dna
-A simple Python script that prints a DNA's strand compliments.
+A collection of Python scripts, one of which generates a random 1,000 letter strand of DNA, and another that prints both the original letter and it's nitrogenous base pair.